1. What is TIBCO Spotfire?

-- To add EMS server plug-in to the tibco domains.
+- To add an EMS server plug-in to the Tibco domains.

 32. What is the difference between SOAP Over JMS/HTTP?

-The advantage of using “SOAP over JMS” over “SOAP over HTTP” is reliability as you may use the persistence and acknowledgment features built in the standard.
+Answer: The advantage of using “SOAP over JMS” over “SOAP over HTTP” is reliability as you may use the persistence and acknowledgment features built in the standard.
 The same applies if you need to establish asynchronous communication or need to use the load balancing features provided by JMS servers.
-You can achieve this using http but the implementation would be much more complicated.
-(Tibco Spotfire Interview Questions)
+You can achieve this using HTTP but the implementation would be much more complicated.

-33. What is difference between GUI Mode, Console Mode and Silent mode of installation?
+33. What is the difference between GUI Mode, Console Mode and Silent mode of installation?

-- No need of change any folder permissions in this mode.
+- No need to change any folder permissions in this mode.

-- Console mode: In this mode we can install through from command line.
-We have to run the command to install any tibco product with help of below command.
+- Console mode: In this mode, we can install through from command line.
+We have to run the command to install any Tibco product with the help of below command.

 - Silent mode: This mode is similar like Console mode, but here we are saving the installation in a store file.
 We have to run the below command in Silent mode.

-34. What is flow limit, max jobs and activation limit?
+34. What are the flow limit, max jobs, and activation limit?

 Once a process instance is loaded it must remain in memory until it completes.